lukechampine/us/DEVELOPERS.md

 method to upload each sector.
 Repeat this process until the file has been fully uploaded, and then call `(MetaFile).Archive` to close the metafile.

 Downloading is the inverse.
-Open the metafile with `ExtractMetaFile`, and then connect to each host using `NewShardDownloader`.
+Open the metafile with `OpenMetaFile`, and then connect to each host using `NewShardDownloader`.
 Call `DownloadAndDecrypt` on each host, and use the metafile's erasure code to reconstruct the original file data and write it to disk.
 Repeat this process for each chunk that was